-During the parades you'll be able to enjoy colourful floats with dancers, singers, and acrobats.
+During the parades you'll be able to enjoy colourful floats carrying dancers, singers and acrobats.
 Everyone makes sure to put on their best performances, promising that all spectators have nothing but a good time.
 The parades are a favourite event for all ages; kids especially love catching the candy that is thrown throughout.

 Music is one of the most important parts of the Cadiz carnival.
-This is clear from the "Official Contest" held at Grand Teatro Falla, which finishes just in time for the carnival to begin.
+This is clear from the "official contest" held at the Grand Teatro Falla, which finishes just in time for the carnival to begin.

-You'll also likely run into the cuartetos, quartets, who perform music and always-comical skits and improv in small groups accompanied by only a couple of instruments.
-And don't forget the romanceros, performers who head out into the streets, in costume of course, with huge posters to help tell their funny tales.
+You'll also likely run into the cuartetos quartets, who perform music and always-comical skits and improv in small groups accompanied by only a couple of instruments.
+And don't forget the romanceros, performers who head out into the streets with huge posters to help tell their funny tales.

 The Best Food in Cadiz

-It is undeniable that Cádiz has some great food and wines, the rich cuisine based around fish and seafood.
+It is undeniable that Cadiz has some great food and wines, the city's rich cuisine is largely based around fish and seafood.

 During the carnival, you'll probably find yourself eating out a lot, and this is definitely the best option for living the experience like a local.
-The streets of Cadiz are populated with countless tapas bars, where you can order homemade tapas, sitting down to eat or taking your food to go.
-You'll know that you're among gaditanos, Cadiz locals, when you see people along the street having incredible food from take out containers.
-Oh so typical during the carnival!
+The streets of Cadiz are populated with countless tapas bars where you can order homemade tapas, either sitting down to eat or taking your food to go.
+You'll know that you're among "gaditanos" - the Cadiz locals - when you see people along the street eating incredible food from take out containers.
+So typical during the carnival!

-Some of the best tapas include Spanish shrimp tortillas, sea urchins, various fish and seafood, and many, many delicious marinades.
-You might also want to try fritura, different types of fried fish, which is inexpensive and comes in large portions.
+Some of the best tapas include Spanish shrimp tortillas, sea urchins, various fish and seafood accompanied by numerous delicious marinades.
+You might also want to try the fritura, which is different types of inexpensive fried fish served in large portions.